 Note: All core courses must be taken for a letter grade.

-- HRIR 5023 Employment Labor Law for the HRIR Professional (2 credits)
+- HRIR 5252 – Employment and Labor Law for the HRIR Professional (2 cr.)

-- PA 8390 Research Methods in Public Policy (2 credits)
+- PA 5023: Stratification Economics and Public Policy (2 cr)